Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced superconductivity at boundaries with and without magnetic field: The microscopic model

-Usually it is assumed that $\Delta$ varies slowly with momenta $q \lesssim Q \ll k_D$ \eqref{inequalities}.
-However, that is true only for directions parallel to the boundary.
-By contrast, in $x$ direction fast oscillations with $q \lesssim 2 k_F$ are present as well \cite{giamarchi1990onset,samoilenka2020boundary}.
-It means that $f(k, \textbf{k} - \textbf{q})$ has contributions from three different types of points on Fermi sphere illustrated on \figref{fig_fermi_sphere}.
+Usually it is assumed that $\Delta$ varies slowly with momentum $q \lesssim Q \ll k_D$ \eqref{inequalities}.
+However, this is true only for directions parallel to the boundary.
+By contrast, in the $x$ direction, fast oscillations with $q \lesssim 2 k_F$ are present, the gap exhibits Friedel oscillations \cite{giamarchi1990onset,samoilenka2020boundary}.
+The existence of oscillations, means that $f(k, \textbf{k} - \textbf{q})$ has contributions from three different types of points on Fermi sphere illustrated in \figref{fig_fermi_sphere}.